Promus/Promus/README.md

 - most features are already implemented
 - some manual work is needed
 - copy protection disabled but present
-- documentation needs to worked on
+- documentation needs to be worked on

 # Legal